-On November 15, a national conversation about board diversity will take place.
-It’s a topic we think about — and talk about — a great deal: Pax World has engaged with hundreds of companies on making their boards more gender diverse, and since 2010 we’ve voted against more than 1,200 board slates due to insufficient gender diversity.
+Board diversity is a topic we think about — and talk about — a great deal: Pax World has engaged with hundreds of companies on making their boards more gender diverse, and since 2010 we’ve voted against more than 1,200 board slates due to insufficient gender diversity.
 We do this because we know that companies with more women in leadership positions perform better, and we do this because it’s the right thing to do.
-We’re excited that the topic of board diversity will enter the mainstream on November 15.
+We’re excited that board diversity is something more people are talking about.
 So, how do you get a dialogue going?
 Here are seven conversation starters to help you begin.

 Take a look at the makeup of your own company’s board of directors.
 If it’s not diverse, respectfully ask your leader(s) to commit to diversifying it.
 Here’s how you could open the conversation: “I noticed that our board is composed mostly of men, and I can’t help thinking that we would benefit from having the perspective of more women board members, especially since half of our customers/clients are female.
 There’s a lot of scholarship and data showing that companies with more women in leadership positions perform better.
 Would you consider committing to more diversification?”